 Overview of Hue, Vietnam

-Hue is a quiet and attractive city in Central Vietnam.
-It was the capital of 9 reigns of Nguyen in nearly 40 years (1558 – 1945).
-It is home to some of most impressive feudal remnants.
+Today Hue is a quiet and attractive city in Central Vietnam.
+In fact, history of Hue is really impressive and hard to remember even for local people.
+It was the capital of 9 reigns of Nguyen Lords and 13 Nguyen Kings in nearly 400 years (1558 – 1945), and now home to some of most impressive feudal remnants.
 Hue retains culture and intangible heritages which contain values of wisdom and spirit of Vietnam.
 Throughout the centuries, the quintessence of country converges here to create a fantastic natural picture with romantic river and charming mountain.
 Therefore, Hue is considered as the palaces, temples, majestic tombs, famous attractions in Vietnam…

 Table of Contents